Azure-Samples/active-directory-dotnet-webapp-roleclaims/README.md

 ### Step 3: Run the Sample

-This sample is already registered as a multi-tenant application that can run out of the box with your tenant by following these steps:
+This sample is already registered in a Microsoft tenant as a multi-tenant application that can run out of the box with your tenant by following these steps:

 1. Run the app in Visual Studio and sign in as a user in your AAD tenant, granting consent when prompted to do so.
 2. In the [Azure management portal](https://manage.windowsazure.com), navigate to your tenant by clicking on Active Directory in the left hand nav and selecting the appropriate tenant.